raydac/gosdk-wrapper-maven-plugin/gosdk-wrapper-maven-plugin/src/site/markdown/usage.md

 </plugin>
 ```

-So now it will download and cached GoSDK and make call go tool with help CLI argument.
-In the same time you can see log records of a lot of another maven plugin dedicated to Java project.
+If you use `jar` packaging then you should deactivate default plugin calls.
 You can disable
 them with below code snippet.

 ```xml